Student Code of Conduct

 - Disciplinary Written Warning - A written notice given to a student/organization explaining that the student/organization has engaged in misconduct or violated College policy or institutional regulations.
 Repeated incidents of misconduct or violations of College policy or institutional regulations can result in more severe disciplinary action.

 - Restitution - Reimbursement for damage to, or misuse of, property.
 Reimbursement may take the form of appropriate service to repair or otherwise compensate for damage.

 - Scholastic Penalties - The assignment of a failing grade on an assignment or examination or in a course by an instructor based on academic dishonesty, including cheating, collusion, plagiarism or scholastic dishonesty committed by a student.
 The instructor will submit a written report of the incident and of the planned action to the Dean of Student Success/Designee for maintenance of disciplinary records.
-The grade decision of the instructor is final, subject to the Grade Appeal processes, described in the Student Handbook
+The grade decision of the instructor is final, subject to the Grade Appeal processes.

 - Disciplinary Probation - A written reprimand for violation of specified regulations.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions, including suspension or expulsion, if the student/organization is found to have engaged in additional violations during the probationary period.
 The Dean of Student Success/Designee may require a student to participate in activities that will enhance appropriate behavior(s) such as counseling, student conduct workshops, or alcohol and substance abuse workshops.
 Disciplinary Probation can be imposed for any length of time up to one calendar year, and the student will be automatically removed from disciplinary probation when the imposed period expires.